farismnrr/Kalimba-MIDI-Player/README.md

 14. Tap the three lines in the bottom right corner of the app.
 15. Select 'Tines' and slide to set it to 21 or 17 Tines (required).

+**Note:** You can install the Keylimba application in a different method.
 ### Install Python
 Python installation can be done via this [link](https://kinsta.com/knowledgebase/install-python/#windows).